abhinavpandey-25/Todolist/README.md

 # Todolist
-a dynamic where you can add  your daily task related to different places n can delete them using node mongo CRUD operation and ejs
+a dynamic list where you can add  your daily task related to different places like office,home etc n can delete them using node mongo CRUD operation and ejs